anjali0madaan/HCMSAReimagined/replit.md

 - **Publications Section**: Added complete publications section with individual document detail pages
 - **Menu Updates**: Simplified navigation menu (removed Member Services, changed "About HCMSA" to "About")
 - **News and Events Navigation**: Individual news articles and events now open on separate detail pages with full content when clicked from the homepage
-- **Integration with External Portal**: All member-related functionality (login, membership, services) now redirects to the existing membership portal at portal.hscmsassociation.co.in
+- **Integration with External Portal**: All member-related functionality (login, membership, services) now redirects to the existing membership portal at hcmsassociation.co.in

 ## User Preferences
 - **Portal Integration**: The website integrates with an existing membership portal rather than duplicating member functionality
-- **External Redirects**: All member-related actions redirect to portal.hscmsassociation.co.in
+- **External Redirects**: All member-related actions redirect to hcmsassociation.co.in
 - **No Recruitment**: Recruitment functionality has been intentionally removed from the navigation and content

 ## Project Architecture